Chow Rings of Matroids as Permutation Representations: Abstract

 \section{Abstract}

-Given a matroid and a group of its matroid automorphisms, we study the induced group action on the Chow ring of the matroid.
+Given a matroid with a symmetry group, we study the induced group action on the Chow ring of the matroid with respect to symmetric building sets.
 This turns out to always be a permutation action.
 Work of Adiprasito, Huh and Katz showed that the Chow ring satisfies Poincar\'e duality and the Hard Lefschetz theorem.
 We lift these to statements about this permutation action, and suggest further conjectures in this vein.